Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: System model

 \subsubsection{Migration model}

-According to Section~\ref{discrete_action}, a moving AV $m$ executes a discrete action, namely privacy-aware AI agent migration, to balance location privacy and service latency, which introduces migration latency.
+According to Section~\ref{discrete_action}, a moving AV $m$ executes a discrete action, namely privacy-aware AI agent migration, which introduces a migration latency.
 Let $S_m$ denote the AI agent model size of AV $m$.
 The incurred migration latency of AV $m$ between the previous agent server and the current one is then computed as

 where $\varphi^{\text{mig}}$ denotes the RSU-to-RSU AI migration latency coefficient.